gravicle/gravicle.github.io/_posts/2015-01-05-getting-started-with-a-jekyll-blog.markdown

 ---
 layout: post
-title: Getting Started With a Jekyll Blog
+title: Fully Automated Jekyll Blog
 date: 2015-01-04 16:06:26.0
 summary: How to build a fully automated static blog with Jekyll.
 ---